panpanzhang99299/panpanzhang99299.github.io/_posts/2024-02-26-new-paper-physica_A.md

 The preprint can be found on [ArXiv](https://arxiv.org/pdf/2308.13033.pdf).

-New paper on Physica A!
+New paper in Physica A!
 =====